-Graduation Batch Overall PO Attainment (in percentage) Whether Expected Level of PO is Achieved?
+Graduation Batch Overall PO Attainment Whether Expected Level of

+(in percentage) PO is Achieved?

 (Yes/No)

 B.3.3 Assessment Process for PEOs

 The curriculum is designed so that all the courses contribute to the achievement of PEOs.
 The attainment of PEOs is measured after 5 years of completion of the programme only through Indirect methods.